kromerm/adfdataflowdocs/mapping-data-flow-overview.md

 [The data used for these samples can be found here](https://github.com/kromerm/adfdataflowdocs/tree/master/sampledata).
 Download the sample data and store the files in your Azure Blob storage accounts so that you can execute the samples.

-Use the Craete Resource plus sign button in the ADF UI to create Data Flows
+Use the Create Resource plus sign button in the ADF UI to create Data Flows

 <img src="images/newresource.png" width="500">